 Today we must rise before sunrise for a quick ascent to the famous sungate if we want to catch the finest sunrise on the planet – the first rays illuminating the crystal city of Machu Picchu.
 It is almost a 2 hour journey to Intipunku (Sun Gate) at only 2,730 meters / 8,956 feet), where you will have the privelege of observing the great citadel of Machu Picchu at the most precious time of day.
 From here we can also observe the surrounding areas of deep river valleys and towering snow capped peaks.

 Once within the historic sanctuary of Machu Picchu, your guide will take you on a short tour to the most important sites and share their respective stories and signficance.
-Afterwards you will have free time to explore as you wish all that Machu Picchu has to offer.
+Afterwards you will have time to climb up to Huayna Picchu or Machu Picchu Mountain by yourself (only if you have the permits and entrances to do it).
 Later in the afternoon we will descend to the town of Aguas Calientes and board the train back to Cusco.
 This way our tour Salkantay Trek & Inca Trail to Machu Picchu concludes.

 Distance: 5 km / 3 miles